renaudrenaud/pingotron/README.md

 # pingotron
-Ping hosts write in postgres and show the results in grafana
+Ping hosts, write in postgres and show the results in grafana

 ## Prerequistes
 1. one instance of Postgresql